pierreozoux/indiehosters/doc/architecture-overview.md

 There is currently no similar service for updating `/data/runtime/postfix/`, so you will have to update the configuration files in that folder manually, and then run `systemctl restart postfix`.

-Etcd is configured in the `cloud-config` file.
+Etcd is configured in the `cloud-config-production` file.
 The `scripts/setup.sh` takes care of enabling and starting the haproxy and postfix service, and the haproxy-confd to listen for changes in the backends configuration in [etcd](https://github.com/coreos/etcd).
 New backends are automatically added to the haproxy configuration as soon as their private docker IP address is written into etcd.

 ## HAProxy backends: static, static-git, wordpress